determined-ai/determined/docs/tutorials/detached-mode/transition-managed-determined.rst

    resources:
      slots_per_trial: 2

-   # Use the single-searcher to run just one instance of the training script
+   # Use the single searcher to run just one instance of the training script.
    searcher:
       name: single
        # metric is required but it shouldn't hurt to ignore it at this point.